Tom Howard (golfer): Professional career

 Howard was one of group of four Australian golfers that travelled to play in the 1926 Open Championship at Royal Lytham.
 He went with professionals Carnegie Clark, Fred Popplewell and amateur Harry Sinclair.
 Only Howard and Popplewell qualified, and only Howard made the cut after two rounds of 79.
 He finished in 42nd place.
 After an extensive tour he returned in mid-September in time to play in the New South Wales Professional Championship.
 He reached the final, losing 4 and 3 to Dan Soutar.

 From 1927 to 1929 Howard had less success in the major tournaments, although he did win the Queensland Open in 1927.
 Between 1930 and 1932 he had more success.
 In 1930 he won the inaugural New South Wales Dunlop Cup with a one-hole win over Billy Bolger.
 In 1931 he won the New South Wales Professional Championship for the second time, beating Don Spence, 13 and 11, in the final at Concord.
 The following week he was runner-up in the inaugural New South Wales Close Championship, narrowly losing a three-man playoff to Charlie Gray.
-Gray won the 36-hole playoff with a score of 147 (70-77), one ahead of Howard's 148 (73-75). while Sam Richardson took 80 in his first round and didn't complete the 36 holes.
+Gray won the 36-hole playoff with a score of 147 (70–77), one ahead of Howard's 148 (73–75). while Sam Richardson took 80 in his first round and didn't complete the 36 holes.
 In 1932 he was runner-up in the Queensland Open.

 After moving to Western Australia Howard won the 1938 Western Australia PGA Championship beating Dan Cullen in the final.
 The previous year Cullen had beaten Howard by a stroke in a 36-hole playoff after the two had tied in the Western Australian Open.

 Later life

 Howard resigned from his position at Concord Golf Club in early 1935.
 He played as an unattached professional until becoming the professional at Royal Fremantle Golf Club in early 1936.
 Howard died in Perth, Western Australia in 1967.
-His brother George was a professional golfer at Katoomba and Pennant Hills, while his brother Syd was a prominent green-keeper and involved with Castle Hill and Belmont golf clubs.
+His brother George was a professional golfer at Katoomba and Pennant Hills Golf Club, while his brother Syd was a prominent green-keeper and involved with Castle Hill and Belmont golf clubs.
 Tom's elder son Al was also a professional golfer, who later became a golf course designer, early TV golf commentator and writer.
 Tom's other son Tom was involved with Kogarah Golf Club for many years.